majdalsado/majdalsado.github.io/all_collections/_posts/2025-09-21-anglicize-latin-names.md

 - ß → SS
 - þ → TH

-As you can see, that list is not very comprehensive.
+The list is not very comprehensive.
 And it definitely doesn't cover any of the issues we've mentioned above.

 ## cascading consequences